Skip to Main Content

 Comprehensive examinations are designed to assess how well students have mastered the curriculum in their degree program and are taken near the end of a student’s work in the program.
 Students who choose or are required to take a graduate comprehensive examination in their program must:

 Comprehensive examinations are given in the fall and spring semesters on dates determined by individual graduate programs; students should consult with their graduate deputy about when the exam is scheduled each semester.
-Students apply to take comprehensive examinations online at the BC WebCentral portal under the “eServices/Student Transactions” tabs and are notified by e-mail about their eligibility status.
+Students apply to take comprehensive examinations online at BC Knowledge for Students under the “eServices/Student Transactions” tabs and are notified by email about their eligibility status.
 The first date to apply for a comprehensive examination is the first day of classes of the semester in which the examination is to be taken, and students must apply within 30 days of this date.
 Students must apply each time they wish to take a comprehensive examination.
 See the section “Maintenance of matriculation” for the procedure to take a comprehensive examination in a semester in which the student is not registered for any classes.

 Thesis